OnikuSpedu/APCSFinalProject/README.md

 ![image](https://user-images.githubusercontent.com/64807913/121604067-dfa31e80-ca17-11eb-84de-477b4dd6227f.png)

 Select a layer by clicking the left most circle.
 Selected circles are blue.
-Only layers that are selected can be modified by the tools.
+Only layers that are selected can be modified by the tools!
+Do not forget to select a layer.
 Click the layer name to change it.
 Click the layer opacity button to change the opacity.
 Move layers up and down using the the up and down buttons.
 Remove a layer by clicking the right most button.
 It should turn red on hover.

 ![image](https://user-images.githubusercontent.com/64807913/121604099-ef226780-ca17-11eb-9cdb-cc4f4685e15f.png)